Home » reclaimed wood » Reclaimed Wood Heart (Weathered Fence Boards)

 lay out scrap pieces of fence to make wooden heart

-You can see the scrap pieces of thin fencing would be perfect to make a heart shape.
+You can see that the scrap pieces of thin fencing would be perfect to make a heart shape.

 paper heart pattern for wooden heart project